(Click on + for prices and bookings)

 Day 3.
 The Namib Escarpment via the Spitzkoppe (or “Matterhorn of Namibia”)

 Heading inland and northwards, we start encountering some spectacular mountains.
 The Spitzkoppe in particular is a huge inselberg that rises abruptly from the desert plain.
-The flat surrounding areas are good for Burchell’s Courser, Double-banded Courser, Rüppell’s Korhaan, Ludwig’s Bustard, a number of localized lark species such as Karoo Long-billed Lark (replaced by Benguela Long-billed Lark slightly further north), etc. The mountains themselves are where we search for the enigmatic, bizarre Herero Chat, noisy little flocks of Rosy-faced Lovebird, a couple of hornbill species basically restricted to the Namib and adjacent arid habitats, Bradfield’s Swift, and many others.
+The flat surrounding areas are good for Burchell’s Courser, Double-banded Courser, Rüppell’s Korhaan, Ludwig’s Bustard, a number of localized lark species such as Karoo Long-billed Lark (replaced by Benguela Long-billed Lark slightly farther north), etc. The mountains themselves are where we search for the enigmatic, bizarre Herero Chat, noisy little flocks of Rosy-faced Lovebirds, a couple of hornbill species basically restricted to the Namib and adjacent arid habitats, Bradfield’s Swift, and many others.